N-20DC Nylon Hybrid Classical Style Guitar

 Some of the designs of a traditional "classical" guitar are easier to play, and the tone is soft and warm.

 Traditionally a classical guitar was named "classical" because the musician used it to play traditional classical music.
 And so, in conjunction with luthiers (guitar makers), they designed what has been known for several hundred years now as a "Classical" Guitar.
 And the design and specifications have rarely deviated for hundreds of years.
 Classical Guitarists seem to be happy with this, or they just go along with what's "traditional."
-Changes come slow.
+Again, changes come slow.

 However, we wanted a steel string guitar with the playability of a nylon string guitar.
 This included the ease and tonal warmth of nylon strings.
 We took some ideas from what was already on the market, and came up with our own.